Elhanan Tannenbaum

-Elhanan Tannenbaum, (אלחנן טננבוים; 12 August 1946 – 7 October 2024) was a "shady businessman and a colonel in the reserves" in the IDF who was captured by Hezbollah.
-In 2000 he was lured to Dubai, offered a "lucrative drug deal", captured by Hezbollah, and transferred to Lebanon.
+Elhanan Tannenbaum, (אלחנן טננבוים; 12 August 1946 – 7 October 2024) was an Israeli businessman and a Colonel in the Israel Defense Forces Reserves known for having been captured by Hezbollah.
+In 2000, the badly indebted Tannenbaum was lured to Dubai under the pretense of a drug deal, kidnapped, and transported to Lebanon by Hezbollah operatives.
+Four years later, Tannenbaum was released in a prisoner exchange for 435 Arab prisoners held by Israel.

-He was released in a prisoner exchange, together with the bodies of several Israeli soldiers, for 435 Arab prisoners held by Israel.
-Mossad Chief Meir Dagan in 2011 claimed that 231 Israelis were killed by terrorists freed in the Tannenbaum exchange deal.
 After his release from Hezbollah, Tannenbaum made a plea bargain and was not charged for any crime in Israel.

 Early life

 Elhanan Tannenbaum was born in Poland, the son of Holocaust survivors.
 Most of his relatives had been killed in the Holocaust.
 In 1949, Tannenbaum and his parents and sister immigrated to Israel and moved to Holon, where Tannenbaum grew up and attended high school.
 He was also active in the local scouts movement.

 At the age of 18, Tannenbaum enrolled in the Hebrew University of Jerusalem, studying economics and political science.
 He began his compulsory military service in the Israel Defense Forces during his academic studies, and served in the Artillery Corps between 1965 and 1968.
 After graduating, he completed his active military service as an officer.
 He then studied business administration at Tel Aviv University.
 After his discharge from active service, he served as a reservist officer in the IDF Artillery Corps.
 Tannenbaum saw action in the Six-Day War, the War of Attrition, and the Yom Kippur War.
-He eventually reached the rank of Colonel in the Artillery Corps reserves.
+He eventually reached the rank of colonel in the Artillery Corps reserves.